Rock Island County health officials report 17 new COVID-19 cases

 · A woman in her 20s who is isolating at home

-No further information about these cases could be provided due to federal privacy laws.
+No additional information about these cases is available due to federal privacy laws.

 Copyright 2020 KWQC.
 All rights reserved.